 On Sundays I like to spend my time running around a football pitch pretending to be Christiano Ronaldo – sadly I am not that good!
 During the rest of my free time, I like to take my two troublesome dogs, Toby and Zac, on long walks all around the county.
 I also like to pretend that I can surf, however, I tend to be a fair weather surfer!

 Hello!
-My name is Miss Scott and I am the teacher in 12LS.
+My name is Miss Scott and I am currently on maternity leave after having my baby at the end of the summer term.
 I arrived at Pennoweth a few years ago and I am really enjoying working with such enthusiastic and friendly children, staff and parents.
 I used to live and work in London, at a school very close to Heathrow Airport, where the children spoke over 24 different languages but I began to miss Cornwall!
 London was very exciting and I spent my spare time going to the theatre, shopping and watching rugby (I’m a huge England fan!) however I am really glad to be back in Cornwall with my family and friends as it means I can spend my weekends at the beach or on the water rowing.
 I love an adventure and I am always planning the next opportunity to explore somewhere new.
-I look forward to meeting you!
+I look forward to meeting you when I return.

 I am extremely proud to have been teaching at Pennoweth for quite a few years now.
 These are exciting times and it is wonderful to see the school continue to evolve.
 It is a real privilege to work with our children and families, and such a dedicated team of staff, governors and volunteers who continually strive to provide the best for our pupils.
 Currently, I enjoy teaching Year 3/4, as well as leading Religious Education and P.S.H.E (Personal, Social and Health Education) across the school.